 The honor roll will be announced following each nine weeks.
 To make the honor roll a student must have a 90% average with no grade below an 85%.
-Only academic classes are counted.
+Only academic classes are counted, classes not counted include Music classes, Weight class, FCS classes, Art classes, and Physical Ed. class.
 To achieve the superior honor roll, no grade below a 93% is allowed.
 The Honor Society is composed of Osmond High students who have achieved the semester honor roll two times in succession.